Mark Ward (politician)

-Mark Ward is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Dublin Mid-West constituency since the 2019 by-election.
+Mark Ward (born 1974/1975) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Dublin Mid-West constituency since the 2019 by-election.

 Early life

 Ward grew up in Harelawn, north Clondalkin and was diagnosed with multiple sclerosis in 2005.
 He is a qualified behavioural therapist, having diplomas from NUI Maynooth and University College Dublin and a B.A. in Community Development and Addiction Studies from IT Carlow.

 Political career

-Ward was co-opted onto South Dublin County Council on 14 March 2016, representing the Clondalkin local electoral area.
+Ward stood as an independent candidate at the 2009 local elections for South Dublin County Council but was not elected.
+He was co-opted representing Sinn Féin onto South Dublin County Council on 14 March 2016, for the Clondalkin local electoral area.
 He was elected Mayor of South Dublin in June 2018, serving until June 2019.
-He was reelected to the council in the May 2019 election, this time for the Palmerstown–Fonthill local electoral area.
-On 30 November 2019, he was elected to Dáil Éireann in the 2019 Dublin Mid-West by-election.
-Lisa Colman was co-opted to Ward's seat on South Dublin County Council following his election to the Dáil.
+He was re-elected to the council at the 2019 South Dublin County Council election, this time for the Palmerstown–Fonthill local electoral area.
+On 30 November 2019, he was elected to Dáil Éireann at the 2019 Dublin Mid-West by-election.
 Despite predictions that he would lose his seat, he retained it at the 2020 general election, alongside his running mate Eoin O'Broin.

+Ward has been Sinn Féin Mental Health Spokesperson since 2020.
+He was re-elected in the 2024 general election.
+Despite predictions that he would lose his seat Ward came second after the first count and was the second candidate elected alongside Eoin O'Broin.